-To find collections on your topic of interest, you can browse our Topic Guides, or search through our website.
+To find collections on your topic of interest, you can browse our Topic Guides, search through our website, or contact us.
 Collection guides, or finding aids, are available on our website for every accessible collection.
 You can keyword search our collection guides by using the search box at the top of every page.
 If a term is mentioned in the guide, it should appear in the results page.

 If you need help finding what you are looking for, you can ask a question using the information on our contact page.
 We are here to provide support for your research and will suggest collections or parts of collections relevant to the subject of your research.
 If you are located outside of the Anchorage area and need to do extensive research within our collections, we are happy to suggest researchers for hire.

 Archival material does not circulate and cannot be taken out of the Archives Research Room.
 Food, drink, and pens are also not allowed near the records.
 If you do not have a pencil, you are more than welcome to borrow one of ours.
 We also require bags and coats be stored in lockers in the Research Room, as well as any food or drink brought into the area.
 You can have cell phones, laptops, note paper, or anything else you need to conduct your research with you.
 We also allow researchers to take photographs of collection materials, except for those which have access and/or use restrictions.
 However, we do not allow researchers to bring their own scanners or scan materials themselves.